North Dakota — Congressional Term Limits (1992–1995)

 Post-Invalidation Status

-North Dakota’s congressional term-limit statute was not repealed by subsequent statewide vote.
+North Dakota’s congressional term-limit statute was not repealed by subsequent statewide vote

-Its operative effect ceased through judicial invalidation at the federal level.
+Its operative effect ceased through judicial invalidation at the federal level

 Structural Significance

-North Dakota’s provision illustrates a lifetime aggregate service-cap architecture, expressed in years rather than terms, and applied uniformly across chambers.
-Its invalidation confirms that both aggregate and consecutive duration-vector designs were judicially foreclosed under the Qualifications Clauses when adopted by states absent constitutional authorization.
+Its invalidation confirms that both aggregate and consecutive duration-based designs were judicially foreclosed under the Qualifications Clauses when adopted by states absent constitutional authorization.

 Sources